 Without support, a bereavement in childhood can lead to negative consequences such as relationship and behavioural difficulties, poorer physical and mental health, and poorer academic outcomes.
 Around one child in every classroom will have been bereaved of a parent or sibling at some point in their childhood, and roughly 45,000 children will experience the death of a parent or sibling each year.

-For over 27 years Winston’s Wish has been helping children, young people and families to rebuild their lives after the death of a parent or sibling, enabling them to face the future with confidence and hope.
-We provide vital support services via a Freephone National Helpline, online support, face to face therapeutic support, training and publications.
+For over 28 years Winston’s Wish has been helping children, young people and families to rebuild their lives after the death of a parent or sibling, enabling them to face the future with confidence and hope.
+We provide vital support services via a Freephone SupportLine, online and digital support services, a family support service, drop-in clinics, training and publications.

 We rely almost entirely on donations to raise the £2.5 million needed to run our services.

 Grief can destroy a child’s future, but with your help, Winston’s Wish can ensure that it doesn’t.

 Do you love what Winston's Wish do?
 You can find out more, get in touch, or make a donation here: